 Now that we’ve explored just about all of the possible contents that our chatbot can display, is time to move a little behind the scenes and discover the sheer number of customization and automation features that Xenioo offers.
-In this less we’re going to configure and train our first AI-driven content, and apply it to a simple chatbot.

 You can follow our lesson directly from the video below.
 At the end of the post you will find a Xenioo bot file that simply restore the example bot into your account for playback and testing.
 Let’s start!